-# Deploy 3 units of each node-type juju deploy elasticsearch es-master -n 3 --config config.yaml juju deploy elasticsearch es-data -n 3 --config config.yaml juju deploy elasticsearch es-ingest -n 3 --config config.yaml juju deploy elasticsearch es-tribe -n 3 --config config.yaml # Make the relations between the components of the cluster # and the master node juju relate es-master:provide-master es-data:request-master juju relate es-master:provide-master es-ingest:request-master juju relate es-master:provide-master es-tribe:request-master
+# Deploy 3 units of each node-type juju deploy elasticsearch es-master -n 3 --config config.yaml juju deploy elasticsearch es-data -n 3 --config config.yaml juju deploy elasticsearch es-ingest -n 3 --config config.yaml juju deploy elasticsearch es-coordinator -n 3 --config config.yaml # Make the relations between the components of the cluster # and the master node juju relate es-master:provide-master es-data:request-master juju relate es-master:provide-master es-ingest:request-master juju relate es-master:provide-master es-coordinator:request-master

 Managed Configuration MGMT

 This charm manages three files primarily, they are:

 If you wish to make a customization to any of the aforementioned files, please